sanchitdilipjain/aws-s3-security/docs/index.md

   **iii.
 Configure S3 Block Public Access**

-  In this section we will enable S3 Block Public Access, a simpler method to block public access for S3 bucket
+  In this section, we will enable S3 Block Public Access, a simpler method to block public access for S3 bucket

    1. From the AWS console, click Services and select S3